javierdwd/QU-WebDeveloperChallenge/README.md

 For instance `Array.prototype.sort` modifies the the original array, causing a side-effect.
 If you  want to avoid this behavior you can use `Array.prototype.toSorted` which creates and return a new array.

-I made use of this along with `sortPlanetsBy` (inside the _PlanetList.vue_ file) because I keep the inmmutability of the original variable.
+I made use of this along with `sortPlanetsBy` (inside the _PlanetList.vue_ file) because I wanna keep the inmmutability of the original variable.